 This concentration is designed to give sociology majors a concentration in urban community studies, which includes an applied sociology focus emphasizing city and community planning with a required internship.
-In addition to the seven core courses, students are required to take four additional courses: SOC 211, SOC 381, SOC 399 and one additional elective.
-See Garry Hesser for advising and visit the department Web site for details.
+Courses required beyond the core major requirements are: SOC 111, SOC 381, SOC 399 and one additional elective.
+See Garry Hesser for advising and visit the department website for details.